African-American women in the civil rights movement: Womanism

-Roles that American women played in the civil rights movement from 1950 to 1960
+Roles that American women played in the civil rights movement

 Supporting roles

 African American women held together Black households and their communities while adapting and overcoming obstacles they faced due to their gender, race, and class.
 Many women used their communities and local church to gain support for the movement, as local support proved vital for the success of the movement.
 These women played active roles in homes, churches, social clubs, organizations, and communities, which supported the main movement.
 Women in the civil rights movement gave their time and used their skills on the front lines and behind the scenes.
 Some women provided their services by using their restaurants to prepare food for protestors, while others provided housing.
 Many women opened their stores or homes to create safe-havens, where civil rights workers could meet and discuss plans or strategies, while some used their careers to raise funds for the cause.
 Women involved in the civil rights movement included students, mothers, and professors, as they balanced many roles in different parts of their lives.
 Writing and literature, such as newspaper articles, poems, and stories, proved popular methods of promoting the civil rights movement.
 Women such as Ida B. Wells used their journalism skills to provide protection for Black women suffering from sexual violence.
 Women often devised plans to create the signs held at marches and led chants or songs during these protests.
 African American women provided for their families and played prominent roles in boycotts and demonstrations while educating children and adults.

 Leadership roles

 Leadership exclusion

 African American women suffered from exclusion in formal leadership positions (roles holding authority under an official title), as demonstrated in minister-led organizations, like the Montgomery Improvement Association (MIA) and the Southern Christian Leadership Conference (SCLC), as well as secular groups, like the Student Nonviolent Coordinating Committee (SNCC).
+In Committees, men were always more than women.
+Irene West was the only woman on the nine-number committee to form a bank and savings association, and Rosa Parks was the only one tasked with drafting the MIA constitution.
 Within the MIA, leaders limited female participation to areas that involved stereotypically feminine qualities, such as community services.
 Further, the newsletter often failed to address contributions from women involved in the group.
 The SCLC and other Church organizations featured a predominantly male executive board, leading many women, such as Septima Clark and Ella Baker, to feel oppressed and objectified under a patriarchal system.
 The secular organization SNCC upheld a structure that enforced female subordination, giving women roles that relied on the leadership of a higher position of power.
 Women participating within this group often preferred informal positions, for a female title job typically equated to more structure and, thus, more restrictions.
 Informal roles included fieldwork, such as leading recruitment for movement participation.